cloudmesh-community/sp20-516-234/datacenter.md

 ## E.Datacenter.2.b

 Cyrus One is company with data centers across the world satisfying computing needs for their customers by offering more than 45 data centers globally.
 The data center highlighted in this exercise is located in downtown Cincinnati, Ohio and is one of five in the metro area.

-The data center is used for production colocation, back-up and recovery, and business continuity.
-While Cyrus one designates different purposes for their data centers this one highlights its focus on disaster recorvery.
-The facility is 425,000 sq feet with 212,000 sq feet designated for colocation specifically.
+The data center is used for production co-location, back-up and recovery, and business continuity.
+While Cyrus one designates different purposes for their data centers this one highlights its focus on disaster recovery.
+The facility is 425,000 sq feet with 212,000 sq feet designated for co-location specifically.
 It is Cincinnati's primary switching facility on the FEMA priority list.

 The data center has multiple redundant power sources to ensure it has a 100% service uptime.
-According to the Cyrus One website for this location the data center has 7 dedicated substations, 6 independent circuits to deliver power, and 40000 gallon fueld capacity for 2 dedicated generators.
+According to the Cyrus One website for this location the data center has 7 dedicated substations, 6 independent circuits to deliver power, and 40000 gallon fueled capacity for 2 dedicated generators.
 It also has a 13 MW capacity.

-To normalize the temperature in the facility the Cyrus One downtown Cincinnati data center uses a rasied floor design in tandem with multiple cooling systems.
+To normalize the temperature in the facility the Cyrus One downtown Cincinnati data center uses a raised floor design in tandem with multiple cooling systems.
 This facility uses a water cooling design comprised of 1200 ton Centrifugal chillers and a closed loop chilled water cooling design.
 It also cools the air with a Hunt Air ACU that has a variable-speed fan system on all halls or levels.

 https://cyrusone.com/resources/tools/colocation-data-center/